JoseRoca/AfxNova/docs/Graphics /GdiPlus/CGdiPlus.md

 ## <a name="status"></a>Status Enumeration

-The **Status** enumeration indicates the result of a Microsoft Windows GDI+ function call.
+The **GpStatus** enumeration indicates the result of a Microsoft Windows GDI+ function call.

 ```
 Ok = 0